Candy-Bay/Atomic-Candy-ERC721/README.md

 ### Running Scripts

-The simple collectibles work on a local network,  however the advanced requires a testnet.
+The advanced requires a testnet.
 We default to rinkeby since that seems to be the testing standard for NFT platforms.
 You will need testnet rinkeby ETH and testnet Rinkeby LINK.
 You can find faucets for both in the [Chainlink documentation](https://docs.chain.link/docs/link-token-contracts#rinkeby).

 # For the Advanced ERC721